NOOBDY/image-bot/README.md

 # Image Bot

-This is a image fetch bot that I shamelessly copied and pasted, plz don't judge me
+This is a image fetching bot that I definitely didn't shamelessly copied and pasted, plz don't judge me